jinghuazhao/TWAS-pipeline/README.md

 #### RUNNING THE PIPELINE

 Input to the pipeline is a GWAS result file `$zfile` containing SNP id, SNP position, reference allele, alternative allele and z-scores, all sorted by SNP id.
-We first align the `$zfile` into working directory `$dir/$pop` for each population,
+We first create a `$zfile` at working directory `$dir/$pop` for each population,
 ```
 TWAS=/genetics/bin/TWAS
 for pop in MET NTR YFS